david415/hidden-tahoe-backup/README.md

 directly in the Tahoe-LAFS gateway node.

-These "backup manifests" are essentially an alternate configuration format for Tahoe-LAFS AND metadata for performing backup and restore operations.
+These "backup manifests" are essentially an alternate configuration format for Tahoe-LAFS with metadata for performing backup and restore operations.

-I'm looking forward for implementing several other Tahoe-LAFS backup systems for Tails.
+I'm looking forward to implementing several other Tahoe-LAFS backup systems for Tails.
 I think they will each have their own advantages.
 Clearly this system's advantage will be the ability to reduce the complexity of data retrieval to a passphrase and information about where to find the encrypted manifest.